derekwebdevcom/CryptoPriceTracker/README.md

 Please ensure you have all the above dependencies installed on your system

--[Clone] https://github.com/derekwebdevcom/CryptoPriceTracker.git for Mac and Linux or -[Download Zip](https://github.com/derekwebdevcom/CryptoPriceTracker/archive/main.zip) for Windows
+-[Clone](https://github.com/derekwebdevcom/CryptoPriceTracker.git) for Mac and Linux or -[Download Zip](https://github.com/derekwebdevcom/CryptoPriceTracker/archive/main.zip) for Windows

 ## Quick Start: